Skip to main content

 Krill facts

-• Antaractic krill is a vital part of the wider ecosystem for that ocean.
+• Antarctic krill are a vital part of the wider ecosystem for that ocean.

-• Krill is a small crustacean and a cornerstone in the Antarctic ecosystem since it serves as food for whales, seals, penguins and other species.
+• Krill are a small crustacean and a keystone species in the Antarctic ecosystem since they serve as food for whales, seals, penguins and other species.
 It is therefore essential that krill fishing is conducted in a sustainable way, informed by science and research.

 • Krill are rich in Omega-3 phospholipids and the naturally occurring antioxidant Astaxanthin.

-• Krill is processed to form krill oil, sold as a liquid or in capsules for its health benefits.
-Krill meal and oil is also used in aquaculture and animal feed
+• Krill are processed to form krill oil, sold as a liquid or in capsules for their health benefits.
+Krill meal and oil are also used in aquaculture and animal feed.

 • Fishing in the Antarctic is regulated by the Commission of Antarctic Marine Living Resource (CCAMLR).
-CCAMLR was set up precisely to forestall the unregulated expansion of fisheries.
-It is a legally binding international convention between 25 countries to ensure the conservation of the Antarctic ecoystems.
+CCAMLR is a legally binding international convention among 27 Members and 10 Acceding States to ensure the conservation of the Antarctic ecosystems.

 Krill

-Krill is rich in Omega-3 fats and the naturally occurring antioxidant Astaxanthin.
-It is processed to form oil and sold as a nutritional supplement in liquid or capsule form.
+Krill are rich in Omega-3 fats and the naturally occurring antioxidant Astaxanthin.
+They are processed to form oil and sold as a nutritional supplement in liquid or capsule form.
 Krill meal and oil are also used in aquaculture and animal feed.

 The market for krill oil is growing and so krill fisheries need to be well-managed.
 Fishing should be informed by science and research and closely monitored to ensure it is sustainable.